nelsonjchen/gargantuan-takeout-rocket/README.md

 # Gargantuan Takeout Rocket Proxy

+🏗️ This is still WIP and under test.

 This is the proxy component of [GTR][gtr].
 This proxy is required as [Microsoft's Azure Storage is unable to download from download URLs used in Google Takeout directly due to a URL Escaping issue][msqa].

 By base64-encoding the offending URLs and proxying the traffic through Cloudflare, Azure's limitation on acceptable URLs for its "server-to-server" download capabilities is circumvented in a high performance and low cost manner.